Controlled Terminologies & Ontologies¶

 keywords may be used to perform indexation.
 However, if relying on user input alone, the chances of typographic errors increases with the number of users.
 These unavoidable events accumulate over time and end up hurting the accuracy of search results and this is the reason for offering sets of predefined values.
 It reduces the noise.

-However this can come at the cost of precision, as the predefined terms may not cover the exact thing users may need to describe.
+However, this can come at the cost of precision, as the predefined terms may not cover the exact thing users may need to describe.
 Furthermore, term mis-selection by user is not eliminated and introduces another type of error.

-controled terminology is a
+controlled terminology is a

 normative collection of terms, the spelling of which is fixed and for which additional information may be provided such as